cyclus/cyclus.github.com/source/user/tutorial/add_deploy.rst

 Activity: Add a New Institution
 --------------------------------

-Using the table below and the DeployInst template above, fill out the commodities template.
+Using the table below and the template above, add the ``DeployInst`` block.

 +-----------------------------+-------------+-----------+
 | Prototype                   | build_times | n_build   |